Corporate information — Raison d’être, mandate and role: who we are and what we do

 Operating context

-The Sustainable CAP includes stronger targets, such as a three- to five-megatonne reduction in greenhouse gas emissions, increasing sector competitiveness, revenue and exports, and increased participation of Indigenous Peoples, women, and youth.
-There will also be an enhanced focus on measuring the results of framework investments.
+The Sustainable CAP focusses on measuring the impacts of investments and includes targets such as a 3- to 5-megatonne reduction in greenhouse gas emissions, increasing sector competitiveness, revenue, and exports as well as increased participation of Indigenous communities, women, and youth.

 With over half of the value of agricultural production being exported, the growth of the sector is significantly influenced by an increasing global demand for agricultural products, shifting consumer preferences, and the preservation and expansion of market access.
-In 2022, the total value of Canadian agriculture, agri-food and seafood exports reached an all-time high of $93 billion.
-Nearly three quarters of Canada's agriculture and agri-food exports went to countries where Canada has a trade agreement that is signed or in force.
+In 2023, the total value of Canadian agriculture, agri-food, fish, and seafood exports reached an all-time high of $99.1 billion.
+Three-quarters of Canada's agriculture and agri-food exports (77%) were destined to countries where Canada has a trade agreement that is signed or in force.
 However, tariffs and non-tariff barriers can impact the economic outlook for producers who depend on export markets for their products.
-Agriculture and Agri-Food Canada (AAFC) is committed to maintaining and expanding market access and to enhancing the ability of the Canadian agricultural sector to seize domestic and international opportunities.
+AAFC is committed to maintaining, diversifying, and expanding market access, and to enhancing the ability of the Canadian agricultural sector to seize domestic and international opportunities.

-Science and innovation are critical to maintaining the profitability, competitiveness, and sustainability of Canada's agriculture and agri-food sector and are fundamental to Canada's growth agenda.
-Increasingly, a collaborative approach is being used across government, Indigenous communities, industry, and academia to build the necessary scientific capacity to capture key opportunities for the agricultural sector, and to accelerate the flow of science and technology in support of industry-defined strategies for future success.
+Investments in science and innovation are critical to maintaining the profitability, competitiveness, and sustainability of Canada's agriculture and agri-food sector and are fundamental to Canada's growth agenda.
+Collaborations among different levels of government, Indigenous communities, industry, and academia are leveraging the necessary scientific capacity and partnerships to capture key opportunities for the agricultural sector to accelerate the progress of science and technology development and knowledge transfer, as well as to position the sector to address increasingly complex challenges.

-Agriculture also plays a key role in meeting the government commitments related to clean growth and climate change.
-Through the Sustainable CAP, AAFC helps support the resiliency and sustainability of the sector, helping farmers adapt to climate change, conserve water and soil resources, and grow their businesses sustainably to meet increasing global food demand.
-In addition, AAFC is implementing initiatives in support of the Government of Canada's strengthened climate plan to support actions to reduce greenhouse gas emissions and realize other environmental benefits within the sector.
+Agriculture also plays a key role in meeting government commitments related to clean growth and climate change.
+Through the Sustainable CAP, AAFC supports the resiliency and sustainability of the sector, helping farmers adapt to climate change, conserve water and soil resources, and grow their businesses sustainably while meeting increasing global food demand.
+In addition, AAFC is implementing initiatives to support the Government of Canada's strengthened climate plan and actions to reduce greenhouse gas emissions and realize other environmental benefits within the sector.

 In addition to the economic forces within a competitive global marketplace, farmers face increased threats to food production and income posed by extreme weather events and animal or plant disease outbreaks.
-The effective implementation of a suite of Business Risk Management tools for producers when they face significant risks supports sustainable growth.
-Furthermore, consumer demands are increasingly focused on the production methods and characteristics of Canadian products.
+The Sustainable CAP enables the continuation of the suite of business risk management tools to help producers manage risks that threaten the viability of their farms.

-The Department works with provincial and territorial governments, other government departments, and industry stakeholders to maintain the integrity of supply chains and to protect the health and safety of workers, ensuring that Canadians continued to have access to safe and nutritious food.
+The department works with provincial and territorial governments, other government departments, and industry stakeholders to maintain the integrity of supply chains and to protect the health and safety of workers, ensuring Canadians continue to have access to safe and nutritious food.

 Ensuring alignment and facilitating responsiveness to the external environment is key to sector performance.
-Through ongoing engagement with industry stakeholders, AAFC strives to ensure that its programs and services reflect the needs and expectations of the agriculture and agri-food sector in the context of current risks and opportunities.
-Furthermore, the Department remains committed to supporting diversity, equity, and the inclusion of Indigenous Peoples and other underrepresented and marginalized groups in the agriculture and agri-food sector, including women, youth, racialized persons, persons with disabilities, official languages minority communities and 2SLGBTQI+ communities, through efforts to address barriers, increase representation, and by striving for equitable access to programs and services.
+Through ongoing engagement with industry stakeholders, AAFC strives to ensure its programs and services reflect the needs and expectations of the agriculture and agri-food sector in the context of current risks and opportunities.
+Furthermore, a more diverse and inclusive labour force can provide significant benefits to the sector in supporting competitiveness, sustainable growth, and innovation.
+The department remains committed to supporting diversity, equity, and the inclusion of Indigenous Peoples and other underrepresented and marginalized groups in the agriculture and agri-food sector — including women, youth, racialized persons, persons with disabilities, official languages minority communities, and 2SLGBTQI+ communities — through efforts to address barriers, increase representation, and provide inclusive and accessible programs and services.